Paul Durousseau: Early life

-Background and early crimes
+First crimes

-Paul Durousseau was born in Beaumont, Texas.
-In 1970, he moved in with his mother's family in Los Angeles, California, after his father, unwed to his mother, deserted them.
-Little else is known publicly about Durousseau's childhood.
-After graduating Reseda Charter High School at 19 in 1989, Durousseau found employment as a security guard.
 His first offenses as an adult took place on December 18, 1991, and January 21, 1992, for carrying a concealed firearm.

-In November 1992, Durousseau enlisted in the United States Army and was stationed in Germany, where he met a woman named Natoca.
+In November 1992, Durousseau enlisted in the United States Army and was stationed in Germany, where he met his later wife Natoca, who was a fellow Army soldier.
+During his station in Germany, Durrouseau had two-thirds of his stomach surgically removed due to ulcers.
 The two married in 1995 in Las Vegas.
 In 1996 the couple were transferred to Fort Benning, Georgia, where, on March 13, 1997, Durousseau was arrested for kidnapping and raping a young woman.
 However, in August of that year he was cleared of those charges.
 Soon after, however, he was found in possession of stolen goods.
 Durousseau was court-martialed in January 1999, found guilty and dishonorably discharged from the Army.

-Durousseau and his wife moved to Jacksonville, Florida, where they had two daughters.
+Durousseau and his wife moved to Jacksonville, Florida, where they had two daughters in 1996 and 1997.
+Also in 1997, Durousseau had a fourth daughter through an extramarital affair.
 It was during this period that he committed most of the murders.
 Durousseau struggled to keep jobs to make ends meet, and the couple would often argue over their financial situation.
 In 1999, the police advised Natoca on how to file for a restraining order after Durousseau allegedly slapped her in the face and grabbed her by the neck.
 Later, she testified that he became violently angry when she talked about getting a divorce.
 In September and October 2001, Durousseau spent 48 days in jail for domestic battery.

 Durousseau still managed to hold various legitimate jobs.
 In 2001, he was hired as a school bus driver and an animal control worker despite being a convicted felon.
 By 2003 he was working as a taxi driver for the Gator City Taxi Company, which was how he first came into contact with some of his victims.
 It was erroneously reported that the taxi company failed to run a background check on Durousseau; the City of Jacksonville was responsible for the background check, and issued Durousseau's taxi driver permit.

 Neighbors and friends described Durousseau as a "lewd womanizer" who often asked young women when they planned to "make flicks" with him.
 A witness recalled him hitting on a girl that appeared to be around 13 or 14 years old.